 Knowing is not enough; we must apply.
 Willing is not enough; we must do.
 Goethe

 How can we really know and understand ourselves without venturing into our darker side?

-Life has taught me, my darker side, is a protective friend, which when respected and understood, is a fruitful teacher.
+Life has taught me, my darker side is a protective friend, which when respected and understood, is a fruitful teacher.
 If my little inner darker side is ignored, she will cause F**king chaos and has many times, I’m writing a book about this.
 Date to complete? err, give me another year, I may say that next year.
-I’m in no rush, its joyful, at times, said with gritted teeth.
-Anyway, lets not go off topic.
+I’m in no rush, it’s joyful, at times, said through gritted teeth.
+Anyway, let’s not go off topic.